Sunday, 25 September 2011

 Each one is telling a message.
 A message containing lovely words to those who have past away.

-I spot an entrance, being even more curious as I have no idea what this path would lead me to.
-The further I get in, the further the darkness encircles me.
+I spot an entrance, being even more curious as I have no idea what this

 I enter a cylinder shaped room covered in total darkness, except for one little spot in the centre.
 There is continously a small amount of white sand pouring from the ceiling.